mattsoh/sorting-algorithms/README.md

 # sorting-algorithms

-Run by using python sorts.py
+Run by using `python src/main.py`.
 Then follow instructions.
-It will show you the sorting time with a given list.
+You need flask installed (`pip install Flask`).
+Then run `npm run start`.
+Now navigate to localhost:3000!